Other Birth Control Options

 How Does NuvaRing Work?

-NuvaRing contains the same hormones as many birth control pills.
-It is inserted manually into the vagina, where it is left for three weeks.
-There, a continuous, low dose of hormones is released.
+NuvaRing contains similar hormones as many birth control pills.
+It is self-inserted into the vagina, where it is left for three weeks.
+There, a continuous, low dose of hormones is released from the vagina into the bloodstream.

-Then the ring is removed for one week.
+The ring is then removed for one week.
 This is the week you'll have your period.

 How Effective Is NuvaRing?